Follicular Lymphoma (FL) is a type of non-Hodgkin lymphoma (blood cancer) that affects the cells of the immune system.1

 CAR-T cell therapy stands out from other cancer therapies because it is an individualized therapy made from the patient’s own cells.

-Each patient’s infusion is created from the T cells in their own immune system.
-CAR-T cells remain active in the body and act as a “living drug” to stop the growth of any new cells that may become cancerous.20 Long-term data suggests that some patients recovered within months of treatment, meaning all signs and symptoms of their leukemia has disappeared.
+Each patient’s CAR-T treatment is created from the T cells in their own immune system.
+CAR-T cells remain active in the body and act as a “living drug” to stop the growth of any new cells that may become cancerous.20 Long-term data suggests that some patients recovered within months of treatment, meaning all lymphoma cancer symptoms and signs and have disappeared.

 Unlike other treatments, CAR-T is designed to be a one-time treatment, with or without hospitalization (and may be done in an in-patient or out-patient setting).
 In most cases, a short course of chemotherapy is needed to prepare your body for infusion.1